 The pandemic may have put a stop to in-person career fairs, but that hasn’t prevented 30,000+ employers from building relationships with students at virtual career events on Handshake since March 2020.
 One year later, many of the lessons learned—accessibility, convenience, and equity—prove that virtual recruiting is here to stay.

-This fall, set yourself up for success by adopting proven candidate engagement tips from several winners of the inaugural Handshake Early Talent Awards (ETAs): Liberty Mutual, Gap Inc., Prudential, Kiewit, and UnitedHealth Group.
-These employers were recognized for their significant achievements in recruiting tomorrow’s leaders by excelling at the following criteria:
+This fall, set yourself up for success by adopting proven candidate engagement tips from several winners of the 2021 Handshake Early Talent Awards (ETAs): Liberty Mutual, Gap Inc., Prudential, Kiewit, and UnitedHealth Group.
+These employers were recognized for their significant achievements in recruiting tomorrow’s leaders by excelling in capturing student interest, message engagement, brand resonance, and virtual event participation.

 In this blog post, we’re sharing some of the special sauce that went into these winner’s strategies to recruit virtually, including how they build meaningful relationships and elevate the candidate experience.
 Incorporating these tips into your fall plan will allow you to stand out to candidates (and increase your chances of winning an ETA next year)!